Statutory Holidays: Two ways to pay in New Brunswick | CFIB

 Knowing how to pay staff for public holidays can be tricky – especially if you have staff that works varying hours.
-Most employees that have been employed for more than 90 days in the last 12 months receive pay for New Brunswick’s seven statutory holidays.
+Most employees that have been employed for more than 90 days in the last 12 months receive pay for New Brunswick’s eight statutory holidays.
 This includes full-time, part-time and casual workers.

 There are two ways to calculate holiday pay in New Brunswick.
 Depending on the number of hours an employee works you may want to choose one method over the other.
-Your CFIB Counsellor can do a quick analysis on which method is best for your business.

 Option One: Paid like a regular day